 No course may be added after the late registration period.
-Check with instructors or with Admissions & Records Office for summer class registration deadlines.
+Check WebAdvisor for summer class registration deadlines.

-An instructor's approval is required to register in a class that has reached maximum enrollment or has already started.
+An instructor's approval is required to register in a class that has reached maximum enrollment or on the first day of class.
 First priority for late adds will go to students on the wait lists.
 Late registration may be processed as follows:

 • By Web- Go to www.losmedanos.edu and log in to WebAdvisor.
-Select "Late Registration (using late add code)" and enter the course section number and late add code;
+Select "Late Registration (using late add code)" and enter the course section number and late add code by the last day to add;